Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Introduction

 \end{theorem}

-Note that systole cannot decrease in a cover and for every $X$ there exists a finite cover $X'$ such that $\operatorname{sys}(X')$ is sufficiently large.
-As a byproduct of Theorem \ref{LargeIntersection Int}, we can observe that in a tower of covering of $X$ where the systole increases, the canonical volume of subvarieties increases.
+Note that systole cannot decrease in a cover and for every $X$ there exists a finite cover $X'$ such that $\operatorname{sys}(X')$ is sufficiently large (see Proposition \ref{sys-growth}).
+As a byproduct of Theorem~\ref{LargeIntersection Int}, we observe that in a cofinal normal tower of coverings of $X$ (see Definition~\ref{cofinal def}), the canonical volume of subvarieties can be made arbitrarily large by going sufficiently far up the tower (see Proposition \ref{sys-growth}).

-\subsection{Application I: Sparsity of rational points}
+\subsection{Application I: sparsity of rational points}

-A smooth toroidal compactification $\Xb$ of $X$ can be defined over a number field $F.$ (see \cite{Faltings}) provided that $\Gamma$ is neat and arithmetic.
-Combining Theorem \ref{LargeIntersection Int} with \cite[Theorem 3.4]{brunebarbe2022counting} on the growth rate of rational points, we get that $\sy$ controls the growth rate of rational points: \begin{Corollary}(Corollary \ref{sparsity}) Let $L=K_{\Xb}$ and $\epsilon$ be a positive number.
-Suppose that $\sy \ge 4\ln\bi(5n+(4\pi)^4\bi).$ Then, there exists a constant $c$ depending on $X, F$ and $\epsilon$ such that for every $B\ge \epsilon [F:\Q],$ one has:
+A smooth toroidal compactification $\Xb$ of $X$ can be defined over a number field $F$ provided that $\Gamma$ is neat and arithmetic (see \cite{Faltings}).
+Combining Theorem \ref{Hyperbolic Vol Int} and Theorem \ref{LargeIntersection Int} with the determinant method (in particular \cite[Theorem 3.4]{brunebarbe2022counting}), we get that $\sy$ controls the growth rate of rational points: \begin{Corollary}(Corollary \ref{sparsity}) Suppose $\Xb$ is defined on the number field $F.$ Let $\epsilon$ be a positive number and $B$ any number such that $B\ge \epsilon[F:\Q].$ \begin{enumerate}